hereon-GEMS/Cont2SAS/docu/models/bib.md

 # bib

 This page documents the workflow for creating the input xml related to the `bib` model, i.e. model_bib.xml.
 The name `bib` stands for ball in box.
-The `bib` model represents a parallepiped nanoparticle of one sld with spherical region of another sld at the center.
+The `bib` model represents a parallepiped nanoparticle of one SLD containing a spherical region of another SLD at the center.

 Relevant input xml: model_bib.xml